 The lymphatic system is part of the body’s immune system.
 The lymph nodes throughout the body are connected by a network of lymph vessels.
-Lymph is a fluid found within the lymphatic system that contains lymphocytes, infection-fighting white blood cells.
+Lymph is a fluid found within the lymphatiic system that contains lymphocytes, infection-fighting white blood cells.
 In the nodes, bacteria and other substances are filtered from lymph before fluids are returned to the bloodstream.
-One type of white blood cell is called a B-lymphocyte, or B-cell.
-B-cells are responsible for making antibodies to fight infection and remembering the dangerous antigens if they appear again.
-Hodgkin’s disease, or Hodgkin’s lymphoma, is a type of cancer that develops in the lymph tissue.
+One type of white blood cell is called a B lymphocyte or B cell.
+B cells are responsible for making antibodies to fight infection and remembering dangerous antigens if they appear again.
+Hodgkin's disease, or Hodgkin's lymphoma, is a type of cancer that develops in the lymph tissue.
 The cancer cells in Hodgkin's disease are called Reed-Sternberg cells.
-It is believed that Reed-Sternberg cells are a type of cancerous B-cell.
-As the cancerous B-cells begin dividing and multiplying, they form a tumor.
+It is believed that Reed-Sternberg cells are a type of cancerous B cell.
+As the cancerous B cells begin dividing and multiplying, they form a tumor.
 This type of cancer interferes with the body’s ability to fight infection.
 Symptoms of Hodgkin’s lymphoma include swollen lymph nodes, fever, night sweats, lack of energy, and unexplained weight loss.
-More than 75% of all newly diagnosed patients with adult Hodgkin’s lymphoma can be cured with combination chemotherapy and/or radiation therapy.
+More than 75% of all newly diagnosed patients with adult Hodgkin's lymphoma can be cured with combination chemotherapy and/or t radiation therapy.